-Chaperones: Our requested adult to student ratio is 1:5 (preK-5th), 1:7 (6th- 8th) and 1:9 (9th-12th).
+Chaperones: Our requested adult to student ratio is 1:5 (preK-5th), 1:7 (6th-8th) and 1:9 (9th-12th).
 All chaperones must be registered and approved per the visiting school's policy.
 There is no charge for adult chaperones up to 1 per 4 children.
 Additional chaperones will be charged as participants in the program.
 Exceptions to the maximum chaperone limit are adults assisting students with special needs and teacher assistants.
 Click here for our Chaperone Guidelines (PDF).

-Special Needs: Please advise us if you have students with special needs (i.e. allergies, physical limitations, behavioral or developmental exceptionalities, etc.).
-This information will allow us to make every effort to accommodate your students needs.
+Special Needs: Please advise us of any accommodations we should be aware of (i.e. allergies, physical limitations, behavioral or developmental exceptionalities, etc.).
+This information will allow us to make every effort to accommodate your students' needs.
 NOTE: We are not able to provide on-site transportation for students with physical limitations.

-Content Connection: Maximize your students' experiences at Blandy!
+act you as weeks prior to Content Connection: Maximize your students' experiences at Blandy!
 Call or email us to schedule a program preview.
 We provide resources that can be used in your classroom to reinforce and introduce program content.
-Access these resources at: https://blandy.virginia.edu/ed-programs-resources We also recommend excellent, program-specific fiction and non-fiction texts and suggested inter-curricular activities.
+Access these resources at: https://blandy.virginia.edu/ed-programs-resources We also recommend excellent, program-specific fiction and non-fiction texts and inter-curricular activities.